dasch-swiss/dsp-api/docs/03-endpoints/api-admin/permissions.md

 - `PUT: /admin/permissions/doap/<doap_permissionIri>` to change the attributes of an existing default object access permission, identified by its IRI `<doap_permissionIri>`.

-  The IRI of the new property must be given in the request body as:
+This is an example of a request body to update an existing default object access permission:

 ```json
 {